Camp Updates re: COVID-19

 - Students will have outside time only with their creative group.

 - We are planning for more outdoor activities and fun.

 - To stick with the CDC guidelines and county recommendations, we have been approved for in-person Show & Share presentations with a live audience.
-Since our audience capacity is still very limited, each family will receive TWO tickets for the Show & Share on the first day of camp.
-We will live stream and record the performance. (updated April 12, 2021)
+Each family will receive the appropriate number of tickets based on our capacity for the Show & Share on the first day of camp.
+We will live stream and record the performance. (updated August 2, 2021)

 - We will utilize a small team of student volunteers (Camp Crew) to assist our instructors with social distancing and other camp activities.
 We will increase our Camp Crew team to coincide with any increases made in our camp capacity.
 We may have one of our regular volunteers during the day to assist with phones and other office work.

 - Students are required to wear a face mask when indoors per Hillsborough County Emergency Policy.
 Masks will be optional during outdoor time. (updated June 4, 2021)